Lotemax Side Effects

 Generic Name: loteprednol ophthalmic

-Note: This page contains side effects data for the generic drug loteprednol ophthalmic.
-It is possible that some of the dosage forms included below may not apply to the brand name Lotemax.
+Note: This page contains information about the side effects of loteprednol ophthalmic.
+Some of the dosage forms included on this document may not apply to the brand name Lotemax.

 For the Consumer